Adult Simplified Passport Renewal in Canada: Step-by-Step Instructions

 Who Is Eligible for Simplified Canadian Passport Renewal in 2026?

-In 2026, you’re eligible for simplified process if your most recent passport and personal details meet a specific set of conditions.
+In 2026, you are eligible for the simplified renewal process if your most recent passport and personal details meet specific government requirements.

-You can use the simplified passport renewal without a guarantor or citizenship proof if:
+You can renew your passport using the simplified process without a guarantor or proof of citizenship if:

-- Your last passport was an adult passport issued when you were 16 or older.
+- Your previous passport was an adult passport issued when you were 16 or older.

-- It was a regular (blue) passport, valid for 5 or 10 years, issued within the last 15 years from the date your new application is received by IRCC.
+- It was a standard Canadian passport (5- or 10-year validity) issued within the last 15 years at the time your application is received.

-- Your passport is still valid or expired no more than 15 years ago, staying within that 15-year issuance window.
+- Your most recent passport is still valid or expired within the last 15 years.

-- Your name, date of birth, place of birth, and gender match exactly as on your previous passport (no identity changes).
+- Your personal details (name, date of birth, place of birth, and sex) remain unchanged from your previous passport.

 PPTC 054 Simplified Renewal: Required Documents